REGISTRATION PAYMENT POLICY

 1. If a student has completed the process for federal financial aid, the College will require only that the student pay the obligation that will remain after application of this aid and the full-tuition scholarship, if applicable.
-Completion of the federal financial aid process includes completing all forms required to receive the aid, including, but not limited to, the FAFSA (Free Application for Federal Student Aid), tax returns, and loan documents (if applicable).
+Completion of the federal financial aid process includes completing all forms required to receive the aid, including, but not limited to, the FAFSA (Free Application for Federal Student Aid), tax transcripts, and loan documents (if applicable).
 Completion also means satisfying the requirements of verification, if selected.

 2. The College may consider non-federal awards (from churches, service clubs, or other promised awards) and decrease the payment required prior to attending classes by the amount of such awards only if the College receives written notice stating:

 - That there are no restrictions in the student receiving such award other than enrolling at the College.

 The student retains the obligation to pay all fees as listed on the charge sheet even when it is anticipated that federal or non-federal awards, grants, scholarships and/or loans ("financial aid") shall cover all or a portion of the fees.
 If any financial aid does not come to fruition for any reason, the College shall inform the student in writing.

 The student shall have seven days from the date of this notification to pay the remaining obligation.
 Nonpayment within those seven days will result in the student's immediate withdrawal from the College.